 You may want to make them two separate days or make sure you have plenty of space between the two.
 I actually went to the Papal Audience in the morning then had a long break so walked to Trastevere and Gianicolo Hill before my ticket time to visit the Vatican Museum.
 With that said, see my next tip.

-13. Visit the Vatican Museum in the morning
+13. Visit the Vatican Museum Well Rested

 As I alluded to, the Vatican Museum is a touch dry… and I visited it after walking a ton most of the day.
 Thus, adding to my thoughts on the Vatican probably didn’t help I was exhausted and my feet felt like they were going to fall off.